 - Subscriber – Capable of only reading content and does not have other rights

 - Being a Theme/Plugin Hoarder

-Even if you’re trying out new themes and plugins, make sure you delete the ones you don’t plan to use.
+Even if you’re trying out new themes and plugins, make sure you delete those you don’t plan to use.
 Keeping them can put the site at risk.
 Vulnerable plugins can get the site compromised, so it’s better to delete unused plugins as soon as possible.
-Older user accounts, the ones that are no longer active can be used to gain access into the website.
+Older user accounts, the ones that are no longer active, can access the website.
 Hence getting rid of them is a good idea.